-- Member contributions in FY2016 (the first year of operations) were \$1.7 million. - Interest income, predominately from deposits held in the State of Oregon Local Government Investment Pool, was \$1,975. - Reinsurance expense was \$1.6 million and represents the bulk of expenditures in FY 2016 as OPEEP took advantage of favorable reinsurance markets and fully insured all exposures.
-Accordingly, OPEEP had no losses and loss adjustment expenses and there is no outstanding estimate for claims liability as of June 30, 2016.
-Favorable reinsurance markets continued into FY2017 and OPEEP has fully insured all exposures again in FY2017. - General and administrative expenditures totaled \$106,006 for OPEEP and were within budget.
+- Member contributions in FY2017 were \$1.8 million compared to \$1.7 million in FY2016. - Interest income, predominately from deposits held in the State of Oregon Local Government Investment Pool, was \$5,579 in FY2017 versus \$1,975 in FY2016. - Reinsurance expense was \$1.7 million and represents the bulk of expenditures in FY2017.
+Reinsurance expense was \$1.6 million in FY2016.
+OPEEP took advantage of favorable reinsurance markets and fully insured all exposures in both FY2017 and FY2016, accordingly, OPEEP had no losses and loss adjustment expenses and there is no outstanding estimate for claims liability as of June 30, 2017.
+Effective July 1, 2017, OPEEP entered into a financial arrangement with its reinsurer in which OPEEP is responsible for the initial \$1 million aggregate layer of claims payments in FY2018.
+This arrangement and any claims activity will generate estimated loss expense and estimated outstanding claims liability for FY2018. - General and administrative expenditures in FY2017 totaled \$108,798 compared to \$106,006 in FY2016; and were within budget.
 The majority of these expenses represent accounting and administrative support provided to OPEEP by CIS Trust under arrangements with the OPEEP Administrator.

-OREGON PUBLIC ENTITY EXCESS POOL MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2016
+OREGON PUBLIC ENTITY EXCESS POOL MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2017